Preserving Semantics in Textual Adversarial Attacks: Results

 \section{Results}

-The results of our experiments with the six attacks on the four datasets are shown in Table~\ref{table:results_attack_human}.
-We observe that SPE surpasses other alternatives by a large margin in all configurations, with an estimated real attack success rate (rASR) more than 20\% higher than USE or BERTScore with TextFooler and more than 3 percentage points higher with TFAdjusted.
+The results of our experiments with are shown in Table~\ref{table:results_attack_human}.
+We observe that SPE surpasses other alternatives by a large margin in all configurations, with an estimated real attack success rate (rASR) more than 19\% higher, on average, than USE or BERTScore with TextFooler and more than 5 percentage points, on average, higher with TFAdjusted.

 As expected, TextFooler-based attacks have a high ASR, reaching 90\% and more while attacking the rotten tomatoes dataset for example.
 But they also have a steep drop from ASR to rASR; for example, TextFooler+USE has its ASR decrease from 96\% to a rASR of 41\%, indicating that many of the supposedly successful attacks actually do not have the same meaning according to human annotators.
 This is due to the weakness of the semantic similarity constraints, as they do not filter out low-quality examples.
 This can be an issue in practical applications, since the attacked sentence could easily be detected by humans.
 For all four datasets, this drop is minimal when using SPE as a constraint.